 Several departments within the university prepare, administer, score, and award credit for their own examinations.
 Credit for specific courses is given upon satisfactory performance of the comprehensive examinations which are administered by the departments responsible for the courses recommended by the deans of the respective colleges.
-In order to be eligible to attempt credit by departmental examination, a student must not have previously audited. enrolled in, or attempted credit-byexamination in the course.
-A student must apply in writing to the responsible department at least 30 days prior to taking a departmental examination, Application information should be secured directly from the academic department concerned.
+In order to be eligible to attempt credit by departmental examination, a student must not have previously audited, enrolled in, or attempted credit-byexamination in the course.
+A student must apply in writing to the responsible department at least 30 days prior to taking a departmental examination.
+Application information should be secured directly from the academic department concerned.

-The School of Nursing offers examination for credit for courses in the nursing major.
+The School of Nursing offers examination for credit for the majority of courses in the nursing major.
 Students are encouraged to consider the course descriptions of the various courses and determine whether they have knowledge sufficient to meet the course objectives.
-Credit requirements for any prerequisite courses (or advanced placement) must be met, just as when enrolling for the course.
+Credit requirements for any prerequisite course (or advanced placement) must be met, just as when enrolling for the course.
+To be eligible for credit by examination, a student must not have previously audited, enrolled in, or attempted credit by examination in the course.
 These examinations are offered three times yearly, according to a schedule published each semester approximately one month before the end of a semester.
 A student enrolled in a course which is prerequisite to one in which he or she wishes to seek credit by examination may be allowed to take the examination if the instructor in the prerequisite course validates that, at the time of the examination, the student is passing the prerequisite course.
 For application procedures and schedules or further description of the examinations, contact the School of Nursing, Student Services Office.

 Matriculated students may attempt examinations in courses in which they have knowledge and ability sufficient to meet the course objectives.
-The credit gained for nursing courses in this manner, combining credit in nursing gained by examination upon admission, and that gained in post admission credit-by-examination, shall not preclude the requirement for 30 semester hours of the degree to be taken in residence for a grade and for 15 semester hours of that credit to be in nursing courses.
+The total amount of credit gained by credit by examination in both nursing and non-nursing courses, shall not preclude the requirement for 30 semester hours of the degree to be taken in residence for a grade and for 15 semester hours of that credit to be in nursing courses.
 Success results in notation on the transcript of "Cr."
 Non-success results in enrollment in the course.